PejmanOmrani/PejmanOmrani/README.md

 - 👋 Hi, I’m @PejmanOmrani
 - 👀 I’m interested in My Work
-- 🌱 I’m currently learning about Codes
+- 🌱 I’m currently learning about Codes in my job
 - 💞️ I’m looking to collaborate on my codes
 - 📫 How to reach me by mail